dotnet/docs/docs/languages/csharp/distinguish-delegates-events.md

 have a void return type.
 You've also seen that there are idioms to create event handlers that do pass information back to event sources through modifying properties of the event argument object.
-While these idioms do work, they are not as natural as return a value from a method.
+While these idioms do work, they are not as natural as returning a value from a method.

 Notice that these two heuristics may often both be present: If your